TRAILS AND PARKLAND DEVELOPMENT

-Zilker Park Trailhead
+Zilker Trailhead Gallery

 The Violet Crown Trail

-Eischen General Contracting (EGC) has proudly partnered with Hill Country Conservancy (HCC) and the City of Austin Parks and Recreation Department to construct three key segments of the Violet Crown Trail (VCT): Deer Park, Slaughter Creek, and The Veloway to Circle C. These segments have earned national recognition as unique, ADA-accessible regional trail systems.
+Eischen General Contracting has proudly partnered with Hill Country Conservancy (HCC) and the City of Austin Parks and Recreation Department to construct three key segments of the Violet Crown Trail (VCT): Deer Park, Slaughter Creek, and The Veloway to Circle C. These segments have earned national recognition as unique, ADA-accessible regional trail systems.

 EGC continues to support the VCT as HCC’s operations and maintenance contractor, contributing to a wide range of projects including trailhead construction, low-water crossings, ramps, bridges, bench installations, wayfinding signage, as well as GIS mapping and data services.